haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/CompanyCredit.md

 [The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_CompanyCredit模块.

-[Payment method configuration]({{ page.baseurl }}/payments-integrations/base-integration/payment-option-config.html) will allow you additional configuration to extend module functionality.
+[支集方式配置]({{ page.baseurl }}/payments-integrations/base-integration/payment-option-config.html) will allow you additional configuration to extend module functionality.

 ### Layouts